mnemnion/orb/doc/md/compile/commit.md

 ### commit.commitModule(conn, project_id, version_id, git_info)

 Commits a single module and associated bytecode.

-It might be smarter to fetch all hashes associated with the project first, and only commit ones which aren't on the list, but it's definitely easier to just commit everything and let the ``ON CONFLICT IGNORE`` prevent duplication.

 ```lua
 local unwrapKey, toRow, blob = sql.unwrapKey, sql.toRow, sql.blob